-Your credit report generates a black mark in several circumstances.
-Usually, it is because you have missed a payment, often on a mortgage or credit card debt.
-These black marks factor into a lender’s decision about whether to give you a loan.
+In some circumstances, your credit report generates what’s known as a black mark.
+Usually it’s because you’ve missed a payment on your mortgage or have credit card debt.
+These black marks ultimately factor into banks and lenders’ decisions about whether to give you a loan.
 Too many black marks lead to a refusal.
-There are several types of bad credit, including:

-• Poor Credit History: Defaults and bankruptcies leave big black marks on your report.
+- Poor credit history: Defaults and bankruptcies leave big black marks on your report.
 Making too many loan applications can also damage the report.

-• Unpaid Bills: Overdue bills will show up in the documents you give to lenders.
+- Unpaid bills: Overdue bills will show up in the documents you give to lenders.
 They are another indicator that you may not pay back a loan.

 Each black mark pulls you closer to having bad credit.

 It may surprise you to hear that bad credit affects more than the irresponsible.
 A number of circumstances can lead to people entering bad credit.
 For example, a divorce or an injury can often create black marks on a credit report.
 It only takes a couple of missed payments to make lenders wary.

 Bad credit can affect affluent people.
 This is because such people often have larger mortgages, sometimes with high Loan to Value Ratios (LVRs).
 Couple this with the fact that wage rises have not matched the property market and you will see how easy it is to fall into bad credit.

 According to the Australian Bureau of Statistics’ 2015-16 Household Expenditure Survey, a household can be said to be in financial stress if they experience four or more indicators of financial stress within a 12 month period.

 There are two types of financial stress indicators: financial stress experiences and missing out experiences.

 - Unable to raise $2000 in a week for something important